Dream1iner/NeoBeat/README.md

 # ASL (Author-Specific License)

-1. This software is provided "as is," and the developer assumes no responsibility for any issues arising from its use.
+1. This software is provided "as is" and the developer assumes no responsibility for any issues arising from its use.

 2. This software is distributed free of charge.